carthage-college/django-djspace/README.md

 3. create the form class in application/forms.py

-4. execute 'python manage.py migrate --run-syncdb' to create the new table(s)
+4. execute 'python manage.py migrate --run-syncdb' to create the new table(s). if the table is created but the command barfed, check the django_content_type table to insure that the ContentType object was created. if not, do it manually.

 5. update templates/dashboard/applications.inc.html to add the URL to the application form